 Check Here for the Latest Presentations and Research

-2020 has been a year of headlines and unsettling news for long-term care, both nationally and in Washington State.
-In this series, we provide a data driven review on one of four key topics: Skilled Nursing Facilities, Assisted Living Centers, The COVID-19 Pandemic, and The Direct Care Workforce for Long-Term Care.
+In this January 2021 series, we provide a data driven review on one of four key topics: Skilled Nursing Facilities, Assisted Living Centers, The COVID-19 Pandemic, and The Direct Care Workforce for Long-Term Care.

 Each briefing is about 15 to 20 minutes long and provides data and information that is seperate, but related to the other segments.
 It is our goal that the material in this series will provide a fuller picture of the current and future vulnerabilities of long-term care in Washington State.